cgwire/kitsu/docs/getting-started-production/README.md

 On the top part of the screen, you can see the **Start** and **End** date of this task type, as set on the production schedule.

-The Gantt diagram will be dark grey before and after these dates.
-Visually you immediately know if you are too soon or too late.
+The **Gantt Diagram** will be dark grey before and after these dates.
+Visually, you immediately know if you are too soon or too late.

 ![Task Type Schedule](../img/getting-started/task_type_schedule_emplty.png)